jbsouthe/appd-etl-export-tool/README.md

 * ControlTable is the table name to use for tracking last run timestamp for the different data being extracted
 * DefaultMetricTable is used when the Metric section below doesn't specify another more specific table for that data or application
 * DefaultEventTable is used for events when no other table is specified, similar to the DefaultMetricTable above
+* DefaultBaselineTable is used when the Application has not specified a table for baseline data

 #Controller Section
 Multiple Controller Sections can be defined, but the url must be unique.